What is the Basin Plan?

 The South Australian Government is committed to implementing the Basin Plan.

-Implementation of the plan will provide many benefits, including supporting the delivery of critical human water needs, facilitating water trade, securing the quality of our River Murray water supply, helping to keep the Murray Mouth open, and providing environmental water to precious River Murray wetlands and floodplains.
+Implementation of the Basin Plan provides many benefits including the delivery of critical human water needs, water trade, securing the quality of our River Murray water supply and providing water for the environment.

 South Australia is working hard to make sure that the Basin Plan is implemented as intended and significant progress has been made towards this.
 You can download the 2017-18 progress update or follow the links below for more information on our progress: